Carlos Ovalle

 Join Carlos online!

-ENVIRONMENTAL INJUSTICE — Decades of work with local and national organizations mean I have the commitment to tackle the issues that cut our life expectancy by years.
+ENVIRONMENTAL JUSTICE — I bring decades of work with environmental organizations to tackle the pollution that cuts our life expectancy.

-HOUSING and HOMELESSNESS — Decades of work on affordable housing and homeless shelters means I have the commitment and expertise to address housing and homelessness.
+HOUSING and HOMELESSNESS — I bring decades of direct expertise to address the issues of housing and homelessness.

 REIMAGINING PUBLIC SAFETY — Decades of advocacy on civil and human rights means I have the tools to address rising crime and ineffective policing because clearly our system isn’t working.